It probably seems a little weird that a DIETitian would be talking about something called a non-diet approach.

 Because it can help you:

-- reconnect with your body’s internal signals of hunger, fullness and satiety;
+- reconnect with your body’s internal cues of hunger, fullness and satiety;

-- enjoy eating all food without feeling guilty or anxious;
+- enjoy eating a wider variety of food without feeling guilty or anxious;

 - find the type of movement you find enjoyable and sustainable;